cjwit/worldmusic_development/README.md

 ## Next up

-* decide what to do with tags on mobile
+* Footer CSS not working after upload
+* Add links and detail to footer
+* Work on home page layout and about page